kooparse/bast/README.md

 <br/>

 ## Tracking
+We track all metrics over time, days as our atomic scale.

-**Pageviews** are an anonymous or identified visitors, so 3 visitors equals 3 pageviews.
+**Pageviews** are anonymous or identified visitors, so 3 visitors equals 3 pageviews.
+On each pageview we store the referrer, the current page, etc...

 **Users** is the number of unique visitors to your website.
 We don’t rely on cookies to identify any particular user.
 We construct an identifier from his IP address and his user-agent (hashed and stored in the database), It’s really inspired by what [Ackee](https://github.com/electerious/Ackee) does.
 So if a user visits two pages, you will see 2 pageviews but only 1 user.